Who’s Afraid of Haunted Real Estate?

 This hotel was the hub of entertainers and high-profile newsmakers back in its heyday.
 It’s grand opening was held in 1906, and the entire construction cost $400,000.
 According to sources, the restaurant area and the sixth floor are the most haunted, and first hand accounts describe the sounds of children, footsteps, and the sound of keys jangling in the hallways.
 One eyewitness claims to have been sitting in the main lobby of the building when the lobby music suddenly stopped, and a scream broke the silence.
 Then the music picked back up as if nothing had happened.
 Others have heard the sounds of “ghosts arguing” and there was reportedly a murder-suicide in the building several years ago.

 These great halloween tidbits are brought to you by the West Virginia Real Estate School, Spruce School of Real Estate.
-Helping thousands of people get their West Virginia real estate license for 20 years!
+Helping thousands of people get their West Virginia real estate license for over 20 years!